HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	The answer depends on your experience with `NSAttributedString`.
-Here is how I would approach it:
+Here's how I would approach it:

 	>`NSAttributedString` is a class used to create immutable (read-only) strings with rich text attributes (like fonts, colors, styles, etc.) attached to ranges of characters.
 I have used it to display stylized text in views, such as `UILabel`, `UIButton` and `UITextView`.
 It is useful for creating headings, bullet points or highlighted text.

-	Here is a code example for creating a `NSAttributedString`:
+	Here's a code example for creating a `NSAttributedString`:

 	```swift
 	let attributedString = NSMutableAttributedString(string: "Hello, World!")